How To Prepare For Your Phone Or Video Interview

 - Choose your clothing carefully.
-Think TV anchor, not Rock Start.
-Try to avoid black or white.
+Think TV anchor, solids not stripes which can create a weird optical effect.

 Treat a virtual interview as you would an in-person meeting.
 Pay attention.
 Be enthusiastic.
 Sell yourself to the employer.
 Also, make sure to ask key questions.
 This is an opportunity for you to learn about them too.